Yum Yum Sauce: The Making Of An American Condiment

 "Which came first: an affection for mayo or a mayo-enriched dish?"
 Adema asked. "[It's] one of those questions we may never be able to answer."

 The recipe for the sauce is equally difficult to come by.
 I reached out to 15 different restaurants around the U.S. — large chains and independently run joints — but each turned down my request.
 "We cannot divulge that information," a Benihana manager in Maryland told me.
-I received similar answers from a Sakura in New Jersey, an Edohana in Texas, and a Flame Hibachi in New York.
+I received similar answers from a Sakura in New Jersey, an Edohana in Texas and a Flame in New York.

 Chuck Cutler ran into a very similar problem 25 years ago, when he first tasted what he calls white sauce in a teppanyaki restaurant.
 "I noticed that all the other people at the table were asking for two bowls of white sauce ... so I tried it.
 I was instantly hooked."

 Cutler spent a decade asking different restaurants for the recipe, to no avail.
 "It's a Japanese secret," chefs would tell him.
-One day, though, he stumbled across a sauce produced by a teppanyaki restaurant in a local Florida grocery store.
+One day, though, in a Florida grocery store, he stumbled across a sauce produced by a teppanyaki restaurant.
 He remembers it being called vegetable sauce.
-So he bought a bottle, "and darned if it didn't taste exactly like what I had been looking for."
+So he bought a bottle "and darned if it didn't taste exactly like what I had been looking for."

-Using the ingredients on the vegetable sauce bottle, Cutler was able to come up with his own recipe (Chuck's Easy Recipe), which, in a form of revenge against the restaurants that had rejected him, he made a website for: Japanese-Steakhouse-White-Sauce.com.
+Using the ingredients listed on the vegetable sauce bottle, Cutler was able to come up with his own recipe (Chuck's Easy Recipe), which, in a form of revenge against the restaurants that had rejected him, he made a website for: Japanese-Steakhouse-White-Sauce.com.
 According to Cutler, it was the first good recipe online.
 Created almost a decade and a half ago, the website now has 229 pages of comments from visitors.
-There "are thousands of comments from people all over the world saying 'Oh my God, I've been looking for this forever,'" he said.
+There "are thousands of comments from people all over the world saying, 'Oh my God, I've been looking for this forever,' " he said.
 "Ninety-eight percent of them are positive."

 The popularity and intrigue around the sauce led one teppanyaki restaurant owner, Terry Ho, to start bottling it in bulk.
 Ho owns more than 20 restaurants in the South — some teppanyaki and some Chinese.
-He has lived in Albany, Ga., since the 1970s, when his grandfather immigrated from China.
+He has lived in Albany, Ga., since the 1970s, when his grandfather immigrated to the U.S. from Taiwan.

 Ho's sauce is called Terry Ho's Yum Yum Sauce.

 The name is distinctive — and a nifty branding move.
-According to Ho, "Yum Yum sauce" is much more appealing than white sauce or shrimp sauce, neither of which is even a vaguely accurate description of the actual sauce.
+According to Ho, "Yum Yum Sauce" is much more appealing than white sauce or shrimp sauce, neither of which is even a vaguely accurate description of the actual sauce.
 "There's no shrimp in this recipe," he said.
 "Why are you calling it shrimp sauce?"
-Yum Yum sauce, though, is fitting: "Well, I mean, it tastes yummy."
+Yum Yum Sauce, though, is fitting: "Well, I mean, it tastes yummy."

-For years, Southerners who had tasted or heard about Ho's Yum Yum sauce — which he made a little differently from others (less oil and sugar) — would come to his restaurants asking for 16 or 20 ounces of it.
+For years, Southerners who had tasted or heard about Ho's Yum Yum Sauce — which he made a little differently from others (less oil and sugar) — would come to his restaurants asking for 16 or 20 ounces of it.
 He would dole it out in Styrofoam containers.

-Seeing the business potential, about a decade ago Ho started manufacturing and bottling the sauce on a mass scale.
+Seeing the business potential, Ho started manufacturing and bottling the sauce on a mass scale about a decade ago.
 Success came quickly.
 The sauce worked its way to larger and larger outlets, diffusing throughout the United States.
 It is now sold in around 30,000 grocery stores nationwide.
 Ho said the company is growing by 10 to 15% every year.
-The sauce is also stocked in American military commissaries around the world.
+The sauce is also stocked in U.S. military commissaries around the world.
 "There are people in Germany and Saudi Arabia buying the sauce," Ho proudly said.

-"My plan is to turn Yum Yum sauce into the next American condiment," he told me.
+"My plan is to turn Yum Yum Sauce into the next American condiment," he told me.
 "We don't want to be just [perceived as] an Asian sauce.
 We want to be the next ranch."

-When I asked Cutler about Terry Ho's Yum Yum sauce, he sighed.
-"I tried that one and I didn't think it was that great."
+When I asked Cutler about Terry Ho's Yum Yum Sauce, he sighed.
+"I tried that one, and I didn't think it was that great."
 But of course, he acknowledged, tastes are tastes.
 Different sauces will appeal to different people in different regions.

 The sauce — delicious as it is — is something different to everyone.
 It's what's available.
 What's memorable.
 Maybe even what has the most creative name.